 Employment Law in Ukraine: What Foreign Companies Must Know (2026)

-This page provides a high-level, practical overview of Ukraine’s employment framework for foreign companies.
+This page provides a high-level, practical overview of Ukraine’s employment law (also referred to as labour law) framework for foreign companies.
 It focuses on the concepts that typically drive real-world risk (employee protections, termination constraints, and compliance expectations).
 It is written as a reference, not a sales page.

 Basic employment framework in Ukraine